'Every child is an artist.' Pablo Picasso

 Our art lessons are based on the Nation Curriculum and, where possible, run alongside our overarching topic themes to ensure pupils make cross curricular links and a deeper understanding of how art and design both reflect and shape history, and contribute to the culture, creativity and wealth of our and different nations.

 The art curriculum is incorporated into the three themes (Values, Journeys, Changes) which run across the school.
-Pupils are taught:
+Pupils are taught about artists and explore their artwork and techniques.
+Our pupils learn art through the following concepts:

 Lessons are planned with the skills taught during the previous year in mind.
 Children are given time to reflect and discuss the works of famous artists as well as their own works.
 New skills are introduced, practised and honed before being implemented into a piece of art.
 Children record their skills in their sketch book where appropriate and final pieces are displayed.